tatoalo/pressReadMePlease/README.md

 ```

 ### Watchtower support
-If you want, you can run this besides [Watchtower](https://github.com/containrrr/watchtower) which allows you to automatically keep all your images up-to-date.
+If you want, you can run this beside [Watchtower](https://github.com/containrrr/watchtower) which allows you to automatically keep all your images up-to-date.

 ## Clone the repo